 A defining icon of the 1980s, The Corkscrew not only started Alton Towers on the path to becoming the theme park we know today but arguably kick-started the entire modern amusement park industry in the UK.

-By the late 1970s Alton Towers was already well on the way to mixing a variety of attractions in amongst the famous gardens of the Towers but John Broome had a vision to go one step further and turn the park into a fully fledged amusement park, where visitors would pay a single price to access all the attractions in the park.
+By the late 1970s Alton Towers already had a variety of attractions nestled amongst the park's famous gardens but John Broome had a vision to go one step further and turn the park into a fully fledged amusement park, where visitors would pay a single price to access the park and attractions.

 And so by the start of 1980 a corner had been carved out of Abbey Wood, near the main entrance to the house, which became home to The Corkscrew and the rest, as they say, is history.